17th Tony Awards

 The 17th Annual Tony Awards took place on April 28, 1963, in the Hotel Americana Imperial Ballroom in New York City.
 The ceremony was broadcast on local television station WWOR-TV (Channel 9) in New York City.
 The awards were given to plays and musicals from the 1962/63 season that had their premiere on Broadway.
 The Masters of Ceremonies were Abe Burrows and Robert Morse.

+Eligibility

+Shows that opened on Broadway during the 1962–1963 season before March 30, 1963 are eligible.